IS-206/Freele/README.md

 # Getting started

-Afther you have downloaded the source files, you should start by going FreeleServer.java, here you should find the server socket on line 183:
+Afther you have downloaded the source files, you should start by going to FreeleServer.java, here you should find the server socket on line 183:

 ```java